10 Best Microlearning Examples for Enterprise Training

 This allows people to learn detailed concepts in the shortest amount of time without losing their productivity.
 Since the material is concentrated, it is easy to understand and retain.

-Along with that, this style of learning allows people to begin application of the newly-gained skill right away.
+Along with that, this style of learning allows people to begin applying the newly-gained skill right away.
 Instead of waiting hours or days to get irrelevant information, they have the necessary information required to apply what they learn.

 With that, they are able to master the skill much quicker and at their own pace and comfort.
 This is what makes microlearning even more effective.